 For instance, the inbound marketing method focuses on connecting with the customer through empathy and on avoiding saturating clients with huge amounts of information that they don’t need.
 Instead, one must create personalized advertising content, applying an account-based marketing approach, not only to attract customers but also to help them solve a problem or satisfy a need while awakening good emotions towards the brand.

 To build a strong connection with customers, you must have vast technical knowledge about them, so your firm can guide the client towards making the purchase.
 How can one connect emotionally while offering technical information in the sales process?
-First, you need to listen your customer, drawing upon social listening tools.
+First, you need to listen to your customer, drawing upon social listening tools.
 This will provide you with a significant part of the information you need to approach them.

 Social networks allow a close relationship between companies and their customers.

-When reaching an audience, it is necessary to offer information that is regarded by clients as valuable, using a language that they can understand and relate to, an applying an adequate tone through the right channels of communication, in this case, the social platforms in which they are usually active.
+When reaching an audience, it is necessary to offer information that is regarded by clients as valuable, using a language that they can understand and relate to, and applying an adequate tone through the right channels of communication, in this case, the social platforms in which they are usually active.

 Now that we understand why empathy is important in sales and marketing, we are going to dwell into the buyer’s journey.
-Professionals can create an empathy map to analyze each stage of the costumer’s experience and accompany the customer from the moment a need arises until that need is satisfied.
+Professionals can create an empathy map to analyze each stage of the customer’s experience and accompany the customer from the moment a need arises until that need is satisfied.
 During this journey, it is extremely important to analyze emotions, since it is possible to perceive the true intentions of customers beyond what they pretend to be.
 We can get a better idea of how they spend their time, the influences that surround them, their friends and environment, the added value they are expecting, and how much they are willing to pay for it.
 Let’s analyze some basic elements that are needed to build an empathy map:

-First of all, always identify who is your “Buyer Persona”, that archetype of ideal customer for your product or service.
-During this process you must acquire all the necessary information to build this profile, such as sociodemographic data (age, work, income, and education), lifestyle preferences, psychological patterns, personal and professional conducts and their relationship with your company.
+First of all, always identify who is your “Buyer Persona”, that archetype of the ideal customer for your product or service.
+During this process, you must acquire all the necessary information to build this profile, such as sociodemographic data (age, work, income, and education), lifestyle preferences, psychological patterns, personal and professional conducts and their relationship with your company.

 Once you have completed an adequate segmentation, you will have to assign a personality to each segment, with its own name and information.
 This will create a mental image of a population group, allowing you to better understand it.
 Understandably, you will only develop a generic image, since each person is unique, but a successful segmentation will allow you to empathize and communicate with your customers in a much more personalized form.